wp-plugins/wp-custom-login-page-logo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This Plugin lets you customize the Logo of the admin login page panel.
-Helpful if you need to add a client's (or yopur own) logo for personalization.
+Helpful if you need to add a client's (or your own) logo.

 == Description ==